bbauska/W3Cx-4of5-thru-May-2024/README.md

 If we want to visualize the sound that is coming out of the speakers, we have to put an analyser node at almost the end of the sound graph.
-Example #1 shows a typical use: an <audio> element, a MediaElementElementSource node connected to an Analyser node, and the analyser node connected to the speakers (audioContext.destination).
+Example #1 shows a typical use: an &lt;audio&gt; element, a MediaElementElementSource node connected to an Analyser node, and the analyser node connected to the speakers (audioContext.destination).
 The visualization is a graphic animation that